 Our medical providers at Compass Oncology regularly provide second opinions for patients diagnosed with prostate and other cancers.
 Most insurance companies will cover a second opinion assessment, but you should always check with your insurance provider to check your coverage before making an appointment.
-Then, to schedule a second opinion with one of our oncologists choose one of our locations that is most convenient to you before contacting us to schedule an appointment.
+To schedule a second opinion with one of our oncologists, choose one of our locations that is most convenient to you before contacting us to schedule an appointment.

 Should I Consider Colorectal Cancer Clinical Trials?